matthiasn/octopress-blog/source/_posts/2014-10-01-Building-System-in-Clojure-2.markdown

    (log-count last-received)))
 {% endcodeblock %}

-The above creates a composed function that takes the timestamp atom[^5] provided by the TwitterClient component as an argument.
+The above creates a composed function that takes the timestamp atom provided by the TwitterClient component as an argument.
 We can now use this **transducing function** and apply it to different data structures.
 Here, we use it to create a channel that takes tweet chunk fragments and delivers parsed tweets on the other side of the conveyor belt.

 ## Channels
 We will only gradually cover channels as this series unfolds.
 For now, let us just reiterate what a channel does.
 A **core.async channel** can be compared to a **conveyor belt**.
 You place something on that belt and whatever happens on the other side is not your problem.
 That way, we can build systems that consist of parts that do not depend on each other (except for having expectations about the data they receive).